Gaussian fluctuations for linear spectral statistics of large random covariance matrices: Proof of Theorem 1 (CLT for the trace of the resolvent)

-The first term of the r.h.s. has been fully analyzed in \cite{bai-silverstein-aop-2004} in the case where $R_n$ and $X_n$ are real matrices.
-We adapt these computations to the general case and outline in Appendix \ref{app:bias} the proof of the identity:
+The first term of the RHS has been fully analyzed in \cite {bai-silverstein-aop-2004} in the case where $R_n$ and $X_n$ are real matrices.
+We can adapt these computations to the general case and get the following identity\footnote{ Details can be found in the previous version of this article, \arxivurl{arxiv:1309.3728v3}.}:

-where $T^T_n(z)$ is defined in \eqref{eq:deteq-RESOLVENT-conjugate}.
-The term proportional to the cumulant in \eqref{def:decomposition-bias} can be analyzed as in Section \ref{sec:diagonal-terms-variance}, and one can prove that:
+where $T^T_n(z)$ is defined in \eqref{eqdeteq-RESOLVENT-conjugate}.
+The term proportional to the cumulant in \eqref {defdecomposition-bias} can be analyzed as in Section~\ref {secdiagonal-terms-variance}, and one can prove that

-We now plug \eqref{eq:estimate-gaussian-term} and \eqref{eq:estimate-diag-term} into \eqref{eq:bias-computation} to conclude.
+We now plug \eqref{eqestimate-gaussian-term} and \eqref {eqestimate-diag-term} into \eqref{eqbias-computation} to conclude